binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 This type of attack could allow an intermediary to intercept and read all company emails for example.
 Completely destroying any competitive advantage.
 The victim may never know it is happened.
 DNS spoofing refers to an end goal rather than a specific type of attack.
 There are many ways to spoof a name server.

-* Compromise the name server itself potentially through it is own vulnerabilities ([Kaminsky bug](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2008-1447) for example)
+* Compromise the name server itself potentially through its own vulnerabilities ([Kaminsky bug](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2008-1447) for example)
 * Poison the cache of the name server
 * Poison the cache of an upstream name server and wait for the downstream propagation
 * MItM attack.
 A good example of this is:
   * cloning a website you hope your victim will visit
   * offering a free Wi-Fi hot-spot attached to your gateway with DNS server provided.
  Your DNS server provides your cloned website IP address.
 You may still have to deal with X.509 certificates though, unless the website enforces TLS across the entire site, which is definitely my recommendation.
-If not, and the potential victim already has the websites certificate they are wanting to visit in their browser, then you will have to hope your victim will click through the warning or work out a TLS downgrade which is going to be harder.
+If not, and the potential victim already has the websites certificate they are wanting to visit in their browser, then you will have to hope your victim will click through the warning or work out a [TLS downgrade](#network-identify-risks-tls-downgrade) which is going to be harder.

 There is a complete cloning example of a website, ARP spoof, DNS spoof and hands on hack, in the [website section below](#network-identify-risks-spoofing-website)

 [dnschef](http://www.question-defense.com/2012/12/14/dnschef-backtrack-privilege-escalation-spoofing-attacks-network-spoofing-dnschef) is a flexible spoofing tool, also available in Kali Linux.

-Would be interesting to test on the likes of Arpon and Unbound.
+%% Would be interesting to test on the likes of Arpon and Unbound.

 #### Referrer {#network-identify-risks-spoofing-referrer}
 ![](images/ThreatTags/easy-common-average-moderate.png)